or21/NetworksLab1DorOr/README.txt

 	1. compile.bat compiles our java files to binary files, and copies the "static" directory to the serverroot directory.
 	2. run.bat runs the server on the port given by the config.ini file

-	Be aware that the server relies on its "static" files that will be in the serverroot directory
+	Be aware that the server relies on its "static" files that will be in the serverroot directory.
+The compile.bat file copies the files to this directory.
+	Note that the usage of this server relies on the copying of these files from its directory.

 B) What has been implemented:
    ==========================